dankamongmen/notcurses/doc/CURSES.md

 * Scrolling is disabled by default, and cannot be globally enabled (but see Direct Mode).
 * The Curses `cchar_t` has a fixed-size array of `wchar_t`.
-The Notcurses `cell` instead supports a UTF-8 encoded extended grapheme cluster of arbitrary length.
+The Notcurses `nccell` instead supports a UTF-8 encoded extended grapheme cluster of arbitrary length.
 The only supported encodings are ASCII via `ANSI_X3.4-1968` and Unicode via `UTF-8`.
 * The cursor is disabled by default, when supported (`civis` capability).